Before going deep down in its history and alphabet; the standard blow-your-mind for the Turkish Language example is:

 The Divanu-Lugati’t-Turk (1072), the dictionary edited by Kacgarli Mahmut to assist Arabs to learn Turkish, was written in Arabic.
 In the following century, Edip Ahmet Mahmut Yukneri wrote his book Atabetu’l-Hakayik, in Eastern Turkish, but the title was in Arabic.
 All these are indications of the strong influence of the new religion and culture on Turks.

 In spite of the heavy influence of Islam, in texts written in Anatolian one, the number of words of foreign origin is minimal.
 The most important reason for this is that during the period mentioned, effective measures were taken to minimize the influence of other cultures.
-For example, during the Karahanlilar period, there was a significant resistance of it against the Arabic and Persian languages.
+For example, during the Karahanlilar period, there was a significant resistance to it against the Arabic and Persian languages.
 The first masterpiece of the Muslim Turks, Kutadgu Bilig by Yusuf Has Hacib, was written also in Turkish in 1069.

 Ali Sir Nevai of the Cagatay Turks defended the superiority of it from various points of view vis-a-vis Persian in his book Muhakemetul-Lugateyn, written in 1498.